Nathaniel Mayer (Victor), 3rd Lord Rothschild (1910-1990)

 Order of Service at the Marriage of Nathaniel Mayer Victor Rothschild to Barbara Judith Hutchinson, at Tring Park, Tring on Thursday December 28th 1933.
 In English and Hebrew.
 The service was held at Tring Park, Hertfordshire, the country estate inherited by Victor's uncle, Lionel (Walter) 2nd Lord Rothschild (1868-1937) from his father Nathaniel, 1st Lord Rothschild (1840-1915).
 Victor would later inherit Tring Park, and the title, upon Walter's death in 1937; as a result of her marriage, Barbara Judith Hutchinson (1911-1989) was styled as Baroness Rothschild from 27 August 1937.
 The couple had three children; Sarah (1934-2018), Nathaniel Charles (Jacob), (b.1934), and Miranda (b.1940).
 The couple divorced in 1946.

-Victor, 3rd Lord Rothschild, funeral Order of Service, 1990
+Victor, 3rd Lord Rothschild, funeral: Order of Service and Addresses, 1990

 000/2153, 2 items